Secularism in France: Turkey

-Recently, the desire to reestablish the Greek Orthodox seminary on Heybeli Island near Istanbul became a political issue in regard to Turkey's accession to EU membership.
+In 2009, the desire to reestablish the Greek Orthodox seminary on Heybeli Island near Istanbul became a political issue in regard to Turkey's accession to EU membership.
 The EU considers such prohibition to amount to suppression of religious freedom.
-However, it is pointed out that if Greek Orthodoxy is allowed to reopen a school it will become the only religion in Turkey with the right to an independent religious school.

 Contrast with the United States

-In the United States, the First Amendment to the Constitution contains a similar federal concept, although the term laicity is not used either in the Constitution or elsewhere, and is in fact used as a term to contrast European secularism with American secularism.
-That amendment includes clauses prohibiting both congressional governmental interference with the "free exercise" of religion, and congressional laws regarding the establishment of religion.
+In the United States, the First Amendment to the Constitution contains a similar federal concept, although the term laicity is not used either in the Constitution or elsewhere and is sometimes used as a term to contrast European secularism with American secularism.
+That amendment includes clauses prohibiting both congressional governmental interference with the free exercise of religion and congressional laws regarding the establishment of religion.
 Originally this prevented the federal government from interfering with state-established religions.
-But after the 14th amendment, these clauses have been held by the courts to apply to both the federal and state governments.
-Together, the "free exercise clause" and "establishment clause" is considered to accomplish a "separation of church and state."
+However, after the 14th amendment, these clauses have been held by the courts to apply to both the federal and state governments.
+Together, the "free exercise clause" and "establishment clause" are considered to accomplish a "separation of church and state."

-However, separation is not extended to bar religious conduct in public places or by public servants.
+Nonetheless, separation is not extended to bar religious conduct in public places or by public servants.
 Public servants, up to and including the President of the United States, often make proclamations of religious faith.
-Sessions of both houses of the United States Congress and most state legislatures typically open with a prayer by a minister of some faith or other, and many if not most politicians and senior public servants in Washington, DC attend the annual Roman Catholic Red Mass at the Cathedral of St. Matthew the Apostle regardless of their personal religious convictions.
-In contrast to France, the wearing of religious insignia in public schools is largely noncontroversial as a matter of law and culture in the U.S.; the main cases where there have been controversies are when the practice in question is potentially dangerous (for instance, the wearing of the Sikh kirpan knife in public places), and even then the issue is usually settled in favor of allowing the practice.
-In addition, the U.S. government regards religious institutions as tax-exempt non-profits, subject to limitations on their political involvement.
+Sessions of both houses of the United States Congress and most state legislatures typically open with a prayer by a minister of some faith or other, and many if not most politicians and senior public servants in Washington, DC, attend the annual Roman Catholic Red Mass at the Cathedral of St. Matthew the Apostle regardless of their personal religious convictions.
+In contrast to France, the wearing of religious insignia in public schools is largely noncontroversial as a matter of law and culture in the US; the main cases where there have been controversies are when the practice in question is potentially dangerous (for instance, the wearing of the Sikh kirpan knife in public places) and even then the issue is usually settled in favor of allowing the practice.
+In addition, the US government regards religious institutions as tax-exempt non-profit organizations, subject to limitations on their political involvement.
 In contrast to Europe, however, the government cannot display religious symbols (such as the cross) in public schools, courts, and other government offices, although some exceptions are made (e.g. recognition of a cultural group's religious holiday).
-In addition, the United States Supreme Court has banned any activity in public schools and other government-run areas that can be viewed as a government endorsement of religion.
+The United States Supreme Court has also banned any activity in public schools and other government-run areas that can be viewed as a government endorsement of religion.